-Tigers crush Royals, cruise to third straight win
+'Good baseball': Zimmermann locks in, Tigers erupt in romp

-Kansas City, Mo. — The Tigers brought out the heavy artillery early Monday night.
+Kansas City, Mo. — There were two explosions Monday night.

 Nick Castellanos launched a 432-foot, two-run home run into the batter’s eye in dead center field in the second inning and Mikie Mahtook trumped him with a 445-foot, two-run shot into the waterfall in left-center field, powering the Tigers’ 10-2 romp over the Royals in the first of four games at Kauffman Stadium.